 The GFA-555 MK1’s bias has a rather pronounced positive thermal coefficient.
 That is, when it gets hot, the bias goes up.
 It can get as high as 80mV when the amp is hot, and this is perfectly normal.
 It makes bias adjustment kind of fussy though, as the bias will fluctuate with the temperature of the room, and air circulation.

 What I do is let the amp sit on the bench, with no clutter around it, with the cover on.
 From stone cold, I power-on and adjust bias to about 12mV.
 This will climb as the amp warms up a bit.
 After 15 minutes or so, I’ll then re-adjust to 16mV.
 Then I put the cover back on and let it sit for about an hour.
 Check, adjust, check, adjust…. lather, rinse, and repeat as many times as needed.

-What I’m looking for is that the bias hangs out around 16mV at room temperature with good ventilation.
-Once placed in a rack, the amp will run a bit warmer, and the bias will run a little higher.
-That’s fine.
+What I’m looking for is that the bias hangs around the target, at room temperature with good ventilation.

-Once adjusted properly, the 555 MK1 heatsinks should feel just a little warm to the touch.
+Once adjusted properly, the heatsinks should feel just a little warm to the touch, about 100F.